sandersbrad/Chess/README.md

 * The game will display all possible moves

 ### AI
-* Always move its opponent into checkmate or check if possible
+* Always moves its opponent into checkmate or check if possible
-* Takes the opponents piece if no checkmate or check
+* Takes the opponents piece if available
 * Moves itself out of check

-##How To Play
+## How To Play
 'wasd' moves the cursor up/left/down/right.
 Enter selects the piece and enter again selects the position to move.  't' terminates the game.

 ## Implementation